teredet/University-Labs/README.md

 │   └───lab2.py
 │
 └───OOP
-    └───Lab1 (The structure of the Java program.
+    ├───Lab1 (The structure of the Java program.
 Variables.
 Classes.
 Static and dynamic elements of the class.
 Access modifiers. )
+    └───Lab2 (Basic principles of object-oriented programming.)

 ```